CHILD AND FAMILY CLINICIAN

 - Strong skills in client record documentation and experience with client care information systems and Microsoft Office Suite;

-- A satisfactory vulnerable sector police records check and pre employment medical screening is required prior to the commencement of employment.
+- A satisfactory vulnerable sector police records check and pre-employment medical screening is required prior to the commencement of employment.

 - Available to work flexible hours, including evenings, according to client needs.

 At Peel Children's Centre we value diversity in our workplace, our clientele and our communities.
 We are actively engaged in building an increasingly diverse workforce.
+We encourage all qualified candidates to apply no later than December 13, 2019.

 We appreciate your interest, however, only those applicants selected for an interview will be contacted.